 “The cadets were graded on how well they answered questions, how well they performed drill and how well their uniforms met standards,” he noted.

-Only cadets who maintained an “A” average in the JROTC program throughout the semester were allowed to compete for the honor.
+Only cadets who maintained an “A” average in the JROTC program throughout the semester were allowed to compete.

-Each of these cadets were promoted in rank and received a medal.
+Each winning cadet was promoted in rank and received a medal.

-All cadets who competed received a ribbon for their uniforms.
+All participating cadets received a ribbon for their uniforms.